-Deciding to relocate to another city was easier than I imagined.
-It seemed that everything I needed became a stepping stone that fell in front of me just as I would take my next step.
+Deciding to relocate to another city was easier than I had ever imagined.
+It seemed that everything I needed became a stepping stone that would fall into place right in front of me just as I was taking my next step.
 Certain things in life evolve on their own and moving to Rome was one of them.
 I found an apartment within my first week but having had to repeat the process several times created the need to develop a few tricks to help me save time and money.

 - Upon hearing a foreign accent, they hang up or tell you that your ideal apartment is no longer available.
 Racists?
 Perhaps, but you would not want to live with them anyway.